 We had now reached the “Other than Standard Raisin Wine.”
 I learned the raisins come from California and Shawn brought out brandy glasses to taste the Raisin wine.
 I haven’t had a wine before in a brandy glass but it did seem appropriate.
 We both tasted the Raisin wine together and from the look on my face, Shawn said, “See, I can make Raisin wine.”
 Yes indeed Shawn, you can.
 We talked some more and somehow my glass got empty so I needed a little refill.

 It had been a wonderful tasting at Bruno & George.
-Gloria and I first saw Bruno & George Winery at a wine festival a couple years ago and Shawn said they will be going to the Texas Reds Steak & Grape Festival located in Bryan in September.
+Gloria and I first saw Bruno & George Winery at a wine festival a couple of years ago and Shawn said they will be going to the Texas Reds Steak & Grape Festival located in Bryan in September.
 I look forward to seeing them there.

 I would recommend if you get the chance, take the opportunity to make an appointment with Shawn for a tasting at Bruno & George Winery.